 - 1 cup sev mixture

-- 1 tbsp coriander leaves
+- 1 tablespoon coriander leaves

-- 2 tsp Lemon juice - optional
+- 2 teaspoon Lemon juice - optional

 Instructions